Pasadena Personal Injury Attorneys

 Will I have to go to court for my personal injury case?

-Not necessarily.
+Possibly.
 Many personal injury matters are resolved through out-of-court negotiations between your attorney and the defendant's insurance company.
 With that being said, if we believe there is a significant discrepancy between what we believe your case to be worth and what the insurance company is offering, we are fully prepared to take your case to trial in pursuit of a favorable resolution.

 I was hurt at work.
 Can I sue my employer?

-In most cases, no. Injuries that happen in connection with your occupation are generally compensable under your employer's workers' compensation insurance coverage, though this is a no-fault system that provides benefits regardless of who is at fault for the accident.
+In most cases, no. Injuries that happen in connection with your occupation are generally compensable under your employer's workers' compensation insurance coverage, which is a no-fault system that provides benefits regardless of who is at fault for the accident.
 In California, An employer can only be sued in civil court for a workplace injury under special circumstances, such as if the employer intentionally caused the injury, the employer fraudulently tried to conceal the injury, or if the employer did not carry workers' compensation insurance at the time of the injury.

 What will the compensation in a personal injury claim cover?